 - Your return policy to reassure them that they have options if they aren’t satisfied with the product(s).

-- Customer reviews of the item.
+- Customer reviews of the item as social proof.

 - Mobile-friendy emails because consumers consume content on the go.